You will learn

 To avoid this, use a multi-step form.
 Collect email addresses in the first step, then SMS consent in the second step.
 If a visitor only completes step one, you’ll be able to reach them via email, and can encourage them to subscribe to SMS marketing in the future.

-If you’re using a form that collects email and SMS consent on 2 different steps, you have the ability to choose 2 different lists.
+If you’re using a form that collects email and SMS consent on 2 different steps, you have the ability to choose 2 different lists for your new subscribers to collect to.
 Klaviyo recommends using separate lists to help you honor your shoppers’ preferred channels, and keep track of email and SMS list growth.

 Detailed profile data, like a subscriber’s name, birthday, or interests, can help you target your marketing and provide a highly personalized experience to your subscribers.
-Using a multi-step form, you can ask new subscribers to share this information without needing a large signup form with a lot of fields.
+By adding a Profile Information step to a multi-step form, you can ask new subscribers to share this information without needing a large signup form with a lot of fields.

 If you’d prefer to get buy-in from your visitors before asking them for any information, create a signup form with a pre-engagement step.
 For example, create a form with the message “Want 15% off your next order?” and a “Yes” button (and, optionally, a “No, thanks” button), but no input fields.
 Then, in the second step of the form, ask for an email address or phone number where the customer can receive the offer.